 Instructional Communication, Public Speaking, Interpersonal Communication, Research Methods, Communication Theory

-Melissa A. Broeckelman-Post (Ph.D., Ohio University, 2009) is the Basic Course Director and an Assistant Professor in the Department of Communication and a Senior Scholar in the Center for the Advancement of Well-Being at George Mason University.
+Melissa A. Broeckelman-Post (Ph.D., Ohio University, 2009) is the Introductory Communication Course Director and an Associate Professor in the Department of Communication and a Senior Scholar in the Center for the Advancement of Well-Being at George Mason University.
 She is responsible for planning, supervising, assessing, and improving the communication courses that meet the general education requirement at GMU.
 Each year, she is responsible for recruiting, training, and supervising a staff of 50-60 instructors who teach 3700-4000 undergraduate students per year in these courses.
 In 2016, her program was the recipient of the NCA Basic Course Division Program of Excellence Award, which recognizes introductory communication course programs that can serve as best practice models for programs across the country.
 In 2015, she was the recipient of the NCA Basic Course Division Textbook of Distinction Award for the textbook that she extensively adapted to meet the specific needs to GMU’s students, instructors, and program.
-Dr. Broeckelman-Post is also serving as the co-chair of the Social Science Research Council’s Measuring College Learning Project Panel on Pubic Speaking as was a co-recipient of a National Communication Association Advancing the Discipline Grant for A National-Level Assessment of Core Competencies in the Basic Communication Course.
+Dr. Broeckelman-Post also served as the co-chair of the Social Science Research Council’s Measuring College Learning Project Panel on Public Speaking and was a co-recipient of a National Communication Association Advancing the Discipline Grant for A National-Level Assessment of Core Competencies in the Basic Communication Course.

 Broeckelman-Post is the co-author of two national communication textbooks, The Speaker’s Primer and Communication Pathways, and serves on the editorial boards of Communication Education, Communication Teacher, The Basic Communication Course Annual, and Journal of Communication Pedagogy.
 She is also a quantitative methods and mixed-methods research specialist who conducts research in communication assessment, communication pedagogy, and instructional communication.
 She has published research in Communication Education, The Basic Communication Course Annual, Journalism and Mass Communication Educator, Communication Teacher, Journal of Media Literacy Education, IIIE Transactions on Education, and other academic journals.